Moon-of-Anthracite/BookStore/README.md

-# Personalized Book Sore with Favourite Books List
+# BookStore
-A Java Web App developed while learning the basics of Spring Framework & Thymeleaf Template Engine.
+A Java Web App developed while learning the basics of Spring Framework, Bootstrap Framework & Thymeleaf Template Engine.

 ## Introduction
+- BookStore is a Personalized Book Store with Favourite Books List & Simplified UI.
+- It was developed in the course of learning how to implement Spring Framework with Java.

 ## Project Details

 ### Summary
+- BookStore is a Java Web App built using Spring Framework for Back-End Development.
+- It utilizes Thymeleaf Template Engine along with Bootstrap Framework for Front-End.
+- It features a catalogue of books with the option to add, edit, favourite & remove books.

 ### Views
 This web app consists of 5 distinct views viz.
 Home, Catalogue, Add Books, Edit Books & Favourites.